 Just look into the museums for proof.

-It makes sense therefore that a locally produced product will have a lower carbon footprint than one which has traveled thousands of miles.
+Therefore, it makes sense that a locally produced product will have a lower carbon footprint than one that has traveled thousands of miles.

 So this is a quick way to stimulate your local economy and lower your carbon footprint with relative ease.